ahpooch/FuncTelegramSender/README.md

 # Installation
 ## Uploading FuncTelegramSender.rsc to Mikrotik
-Use Files -> Upload...
+Use `Files -> Upload...` in winbox menu and select FuncTelegramSender.rsc to be uploaded to Mikrotik.
-Or fetch file directly from GitHub
+Or fetch file directly from GitHub:
 ```
-# Use dst-path=YOUR_PATH\FuncTelegramSender.rsc if you like.
 /tool fetch url="https://raw.githubusercontent.com/ahpooch/FuncTelegramSender/refs/heads/main/FuncTelegramSender.rsc" mode=https dst-path="FuncTelegramSender.rsc"
 ```
+Use `dst-path=YOUR_PATH\FuncTelegramSender.rsc` to specify your preferred path if you like.
 ## Importing FuncTelegramSender
 ```
-# Use YOUR_PATH\FuncTelegramSender.rsc if you plased script in a preferred directory.
 :import FuncTelegramSender.rsc
 ```
+Use `YOUR_PATH\FuncTelegramSender.rsc` if you placed the script in your preferred path.

+### Importing FuncTelegramSender at startup
-You could set a scheduler to import FuncTelegramSender at startup
+You could set a scheduler to import FuncTelegramSender at startup:
 ```
 /system scheduler add name=FuncTelegramSenderImport start-time=startup interval=0 comment="FuncTelegramSender scheduled task to import itself on startup." on-event={ :import FuncTelegramSender.rsc }
 ```
+Use `YOUR_PATH\FuncTelegramSender.rsc` if you placed the script in your preferred path.

 # Usage
 ## Plain message to telegram group